Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "And you took pictures!"

 Julian grinned at the memory.
 "Yeah, she did.
-Anyway—" He rolled on top of Allison and bit gently at the side of her neck, "I think this’ll be a good punishment…"
+Anyway—" He rolled on top of Allison and bit gently at the side of her neck, "I think this’ll be a good punishment..."

-Allison squirmed and pressed her hands to his chest with a sudden urgency. "...Get off…"
+Allison squirmed and pressed her hands to his chest with a sudden urgency. "...Get off..."

 "Nah."
 He growled the word into the dimple at the base of her throat.